Governor & Director Recruitment

 Foundation Governors play an important part in maintaining and developing the Catholic character of academies.

-Each Academy Council has five or six Foundation Governors and they always have to outnumber all other categories of Governor by two so as to ensure the preservation and development of the Catholic character of the academy.
+Each Academy Council has six Foundation Governors and they always have to outnumber all other categories of Governor by two so as to ensure the preservation and development of the Catholic character of the academy.

 Interested persons must complete an application form for consideration by the Bishop who makes these appointments.